Pauline Roche from RnR Organisation was delighted to be one of the ‘organising Friends’ featured on the Diversity in Digital (DIDFest) website.

 DIDFest 2019 focussed on closing the Gender gap in Digital, but to do that over the next decade or so, we know that we need to involve and include everyone, from developers and engineers, right the way through to people who don’t use a smartphone (yet).

 The lack of diversity in the digital sector is an ongoing challenge.
-Birmingham is forecast to become the UK’s second plural city by 2024, and as one of the most diverse cities in the U.K we want to help ensure that the population is properly represented throughout the tech industry.
-Through a month long, city-wide ‘Diversity in Digital Festival’, we aim to celebrate, challenge, inspire and take action on making a difference for years to come!
+Birmingham is forecast to become the UK’s second plural city by 2024, and as one of the most diverse cities in the U.K., we want to help ensure that the population is properly represented throughout the tech industry.
+Through a month long, city-wide ‘Diversity in Digital Festival’, we aimed to celebrate, challenge, inspire and take action on making a difference for years to come!

 The festival team is not just looking to educate Organisational Leaders on the benefits of ‘having an inclusive workforce’ (although that will be part of it!).
 We want to engage everyone: